push-protocol/push-website/blog/2024-07-11-interoperable-communications-moving-across-an-open-web-with-push/index.md

 Push invented the communication network for web3 with a similar vision of enabling communication experiences unconstrained by chains.

-A user of chain 'X' should not only be able to communicate with other users and services on that chain but also with users and services on chain 'Y' seamlessly, without added friction
+**A user of chain 'X' should not only be able to communicate with other users and services on that chain but also with users and services on chain 'Y' seamlessly, without added friction.**

 This is how Push is pushing towards forming a universal communication network of web3 encompassing all networks ensuring you, as a user can move across the open web along with your communications with ease.